m-kupiec/compendium-javascript/README.md

 Size of the data type is known when the code is compiled and a fixed amount of memory is reserved for it

-Stores primitive values, references to non-primitive values, and function call frames
+Stores primitive values, references to non-primitive values, and function call frames (in the LIFO order)

 ##### The Heap